-One Great Weekend: What to do in New Orleans
+One Great Weekend: Your Guide for What to do in New Orleans

 New Orleans, there is no other city in the world quite like it.
-A mix of French, Spanish and Afro-Caribbean influences; some of the world’s best food, and a lively music scene have helped create one of the most distinct cities in the US.
-While one can never fully know New Orleans, you can certainly get a taste of this vibrant city over the course of a weekend.
+Take a mix of French, Spanish and Afro-Caribbean influences; add in some of the world’s best food, and a lively music scene and you get one of the most distinct cities in the United States.
+While one can never fully know NOLA, I’ve included my best New Orleans tips so you can make the most out of your weekend trip to New Orleans.
 New Orleans is the kind of place that stays with you, once you’ve experienced her joie de vive you’ll be longing to return again.
 Now as they say “laissez les bon temps rouler!”, or let the good times roll!

 Maison du Puy

 Set back within the residential Vieux Carre section of the French Quarter, the Maison DuPuy is an independent historic hotel with a casually gracious sense of hospitality.
 The Maison DuPuy is located just 2 blocks from Bourbon Street, making it close enough to party while being just enough out of the way to be quiet and relaxed.

 The unique architectural style of the French Quarter is reflective of its history and heritage.
 The Creole style that dominates the French Quarter is a result of Spanish and French architectural styles blended with Caribbean influences; narrow streets flanked by colorful townhomes with lush greenery languidly draped over cast-iron balconies.
 While Bourbon Street may best be known for drunken revelry; I recommend bypassing that and exploring the boutiques and art galleries of Chartres Street and the quiet elegance of Royal Street.
 Artists, musicians, tourists and locals all can be found enjoying Jackson Square and the Spanish colonial beauty of St. Louis Cathedral.

 New Orleans Garden District